andrewcooke/simple-crypt/README.md

   salt are used as a nonce; the associated counter is 64 bits (see http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf).

-* A SHA256 HMAC (of salt plus encrypted message) is calculated and appended.
+* A SHA256 HMAC (of salt plus encrypted message) is calculated.
 This uses the same key as the AES cipher.

+* The final message consists of a prefix ("sc" in ASCII followed by two zero bytes), the salt, the encrypted data, and the HMAC, concatenated in that order.

-* On decryption, the HMAC is validated before decryption.
+* On decryption, the prefix is checked and HMAC validated before decryption.

 The [entire implementation is here](https://github.com/andrewcooke/simple-crypt/blob/master/src/simplecrypt/__init__.py).